SudoTV/The-Main/docs/README.md

 ## Development

 To start development you will need to prepare a Github GraphQL API token.
-Which can be obtained [Fine-grained personal access tokens](https://github.com/settings/tokens).
+Which can be obtained from [Fine-grained personal access tokens](https://github.com/settings/tokens) page.
 Public access scope is good enough for The Main to work.

 To start the development server run: